bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

 BigBlueButton is an open source web conferencing system for online learning.
 The project’s goal is to enable teachers to provide remote students anywhere in the world a high-quality online learning experience.

-**Looking to upgrade to Greenlight 2.0?
+**Looking to upgrade from Greenlight 1.0?
 See [these instructions](#upgrading-from-greenlight-10).**

 # Overview

 ![Greenlight Landing](/images/greenlight/landing.png)
 <center>(the Greenlight home/landing page.)</center><br>

-Greenlight 2.0 is a simple front-end interface for your BigBlueButton server.
-At it's heart, Greenlight provides a minimalistic web-based application that allows users to:
+Greenlight 2.0 is a ruby on rails application that provides a a simple front-end interface to your BigBlueButton server.
+GreenLight lets users:

-  * Signup/Login with Twitter, Google, or through the application itself.
+  * Signup/Login with Twitter, Google, or through the application itself
-  * Manage your account settings and user preferences.
+  * Manage their account settings and user preferences.
-  * Create and manage your own personal rooms ([BigBlueButton](https://github.com/bigbluebutton/bigbluebutton) sessions).
+  * Create and manage their own personal rooms ([BigBlueButton](https://github.com/bigbluebutton/bigbluebutton) sessions).
-  * Invite others to your room using a simple URL.
+  * Invite others to join a sessio using a simple URL.
   * View recordings and share them with others.

-Furthermore, Greenlight is completely configurable.
-This means you can turn on/off features to make Greenlight fit your specific use case.
+Furthermore, as Greenlight is a ruby on rails application, it is completely configurable and brandable.

 # Want to try out our demo version?

 We host a public, absolutely free, demo version of Greenlight and BigBlueButton over at [demo.bigbluebutton.org](https://demo.bigbluebutton.org/gl).
-Here you can create an account and experiment with Greenlight before installing it on your own BigBlueButton server.
+Here you can create an account and experiment with Greenlight before installing it on your own BigBlueButton server.  **Note:** Recordings will only last for 14 days on the public server.

 # Features

 Greenlight is a feature rich application that aims to address all your BigBlueButton users needs.
 We are constantly expanding Greenlight, and if you have any suggestions, you can open one on the [official Greenlight repo](https://github.com/bigbluebutton/greenlight).

 As BigBlueButton and Greenlight are open-source projects, we encourage other developers to contribute.
 If you want to implement a new feature and submit a pull request, you are more than welcome to do so!
 For information on contributing to BigBlueButton projects, see [Contributing to BigBlueButton](http://docs.bigbluebutton.org/support/faq.html#contributing-to-bigbluebutton).